 Cost per day: $129

 Buenos Aires was just one of the cities we visited during the ten months we spent in Latin America in 2019.
-To learn about some of the other places we visited be sure to check out Our Top 10 Latin American Highlights: 2019.
+To learn about some of the other places we visited be sure to check out Our Top 10 Latin America Travel Experiences.

-We have also detailed what these ten months cost in Our 2019 Latin American Travel Costs.
+We have also detailed what these ten months cost in Wind and Whim’s 2019 Travel Costs – Latin America.

 Stay safe and happy future traveling,